 134 rooms in the Atlas foothills with an 18-hole golf course and full destination spa.
 The most complete resort programme near Marrakech, with views to the High Atlas.

-Medina is the historic walled city — Jemaa el-Fna, the souks, the major mosques.
+Medina is the historic walled city, Jemaa el-Fna, the souks, the major mosques.
 La Mamounia on the Medina edge.
-Hivernage is the early-20th-century French quarter beside the Medina — Royal Mansour, Four Seasons, Es Saadi.
-Palmeraie is the palm grove district north of the city — Amanjena.
-Atlas foothills for Kasbah Tamadot, Fairmont Royal Palm.
+Hivernage is the early-20th-century French quarter beside the Medina, Royal Mansour, Four Seasons, and Es Saadi.
+Palmeraie is the palm grove district north of the city, Amanjena.
+Atlas foothills for Kasbah Tamadot and Fairmont Royal Palm.

 Marrakech Menara Airport (RAK) is 15 minutes from most central hotels.
 From Casablanca, train (3 hours) or flight (45 minutes).
 Within Marrakech, walking is the right answer in the Medina; taxis are inexpensive for longer trips.
 Most hotels offer shuttles to Jemaa el-Fna.